How governing bodies will operate while schools are closed during the pandemic.

 A temporary disapplication notice to parts of the Changing of School Session Times (Wales) Regulations 2009 has been issued.
-It will be in force from 1 September for 30 days at which point it will be reviewed.
+It will be in force until 31 January at which point it will be reviewed.

 Long-term changes to school session times not related to the coronavirus pandemic must follow the procedures for consultation and notice periods set out in the Changing of School Session Times (Wales) Regulations 2009.